South Texas Flying Club By-Laws

 Membership Ownership Interest: Membership in the Club denotes a non-exclusive ownership interest in the Club aircraft.
 Members are not entitled to the distribution of any operating surplus or net savings in the Club.
 All surplus remaining after all operating costs and other expenses are paid shall be retained by the Club to accomplish its purpose.

-Voluntary or Involuntary Termination of the Club: Upon the termination of the Club's affairs, liquidation of Club assets, and payment of Club liabilities, all existing Regular Members and existing Associate Members in good standing and with no debt to the Club shall be entitled to the return of their original Membership deposit, less dues paid and less application fee paid.
+Voluntary or Involuntary Termination of the Club: Upon the termination of the Club's affairs, liquidation of Club assets, and payment of Club liabilities, all existing Regular Members and existing Associate Members in good standing and with no debt to the Club shall be entitled to the return of their original Membership deposit, less dues paid and less application fee paid, providing said Member is in good standing with the Club.
 The balance donated to EAA Aviation Foundation, a IRC 501(c)(3) organization, or as the Board of Officers shall decide, pending the approval of the Club President and / or Vice President.
 If there are insufficient funds to accomplish all of the above, they will be executed in the order shown.

 Club Obligations: Members may not cause the Club to incur any obligation, for maintenance or other services, nor aircraft or equipment, without prior approval of the President and Vice President.